 document frequency (docf)

-The document frequency is the number of documents in which the word or phrase appears.
+The document frequency is the number of documents in which the token or phrase appears.

 If the corpus has 100 documents and 2 documents contain the word city: